⏳ Batch Pipeline

 AIRFLOW__API__AUTH_BACKENDS: 'airflow.api.auth.backend.basic_auth,airflow.api.auth.backend.session'

-MYSQL_HOST: "host.docker.internal"
+MYSQL_HOST: 'host.docker.internal'

 MYSQL_USER: ${MYSQL_USER}